Are You Ready for a New Exotic Fabric?

-Pardon my surprise; you see I’m a big salmon fish eater and the fish skins on most of the fish in the waters of The Bahamas are generally soft and edible.
-So how could a succulent, tender skin become a leather-like product?
-And an in demand skin, my favorite fish, salmon, no less.
+Pardon my surprise in hearing about folks using fish skin as a fabric!
+You see I’m a big salmon fish eater and I never thought about its skin being so creatively used.
+The fish skins on most of the fish I’m accustomed to in the waters of The Bahamas are generally soft and edible.
+So how could a fish skin become a leather-like product?

 My Slop Bucket, Your Treasure?

 You know the slogan one man’s junk is another man’s treasure; well so it seems with the fish skin.
-Although it is not a big an industry as cow, goat or gator hide, fish skins have made their way into the high end markets being used for footwear, handbags and just about any high end designer item you would use a quality skin on.
+Although it is not a big an industry as the cow, goat or gator hide, fish skins have made their way into the high-end markets being used for footwear, handbags and just about any high-end designer item you would use a quality skin on.

 Is Fish Skin Leather Durable?